the secret behind life's challenges

 Often the next stage is a short, close-to-the-ground, two-wheeler bike with no peddles.

 The child sits on the bike and gets it to move forward by using their feet against the ground beneath them.
-However, because they don't have a third wheel which balances them, they need to learn how to balance and stay upright on their own, while moving forward and not crashing into the brick wall.
+However, because they don't have a third wheel which balances them, they need to learn how to balance and stay upright on their own, while moving forward and not crashing into that brick wall.

 There may be a couple of times when they wibble and wobble and even fall over because learning how to balance and naturally find your centre of gravity isn't easy at first.